2867 Šteins: Orbit and classification

 Šteins is a non-family asteroid from the main belt's background population.
-It orbits the Sun in the inner asteroid belt at a distance of 2.0–2.7 AU once every 3 years and 8 months (1,327 days; semi-major axis of 2.36 AU).
+It orbits the Sun in the inner asteroid belt at a distance of 2.0–2.7 Astronomical units (AU) once every 3 years and 8 months (1,327 days; semi-major axis of 2.36 AU).
 Its orbit has an eccentricity of 0.15 and an inclination of 10° with respect to the ecliptic.
 The body's observation arc begins with a precovery, taken at the Palomar Observatory in November 1951, or 18 years prior to its official discovery observation.